 Data confidentiality terms and policies of machine translation APIs

 Data confidentiality terms or policies govern how machine translation providers use client data.

 Some machine translation providers use client data to train and improve their translation systems.
-Confidential data for machine translation include:
+Many data are confidential for machine translation.

 - Client consumer user data